-The signs and symptoms of PCOS are very clear and easily diagnosed, but many healthcare professionals end up focussing on one symptom, while overlooking the bigger picture and then these poor women get their condition missed.
 Many practitioners and public alike, do not understand the difference between PCO (Polycystic Ovaries) and PCOS (Polycystic Ovarian Syndrome) either and this creates a big issue as well.
 These days the two condition are actually put under the heading of the one condition, when this is not entirely true.
 For more information about PCO and PCOS, please click of this link (click here)

 PCOS primarily affects women of reproductive age — most often between the ages of 18 to 35.
 The most common signs of PCOS are: